numanrki/auto-date-year-month/README.txt

 Call Shortcodes with in php
 * Use this: echo do_shortcode('[shortcode_name]');

+#### Compatibility
+* This plugin is compatible with WordPress versions 4.7 and higher, as well as with any WordPress theme.

 == Installation ==

 * Download the plugin file.
 The plugin file will usually be in the form of a .zip file.